kckishan/kckishan.github.io/content/author/admin/_index.md

 organizations = [ { name = "Rochester Institute of Technology (RIT)", url = "https://www.rit.edu" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "PhD Student in Machine Learning and Computational Biology"
+bio = "PhD Student in Machine Learning and Network Biology"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "kk3671@rit.edu"